fopelite/VerilogGuides/debian-apt.md

 ## Installing SystemVerilog

-This guide was tested on *Ubuntu 20.04*.
+This guide was tested on *Ubuntu 20.04*, but should work for all Debian-based systems like Ubuntu or Linux Mint.

 If you're using an older verion of Ubuntu, you may get older version of those programms.

 ### Synthesis & simulation tools